You will enable us to bring inspirational musical experiences to even more people, regardless of background or bank balance.

 - Present a festival of music in the community to help Birmingham get back on its feet after the Covid-19 crisis

-- Adapt our work in schools and care homes to ensure it is Covid compliant
+- Continue to adapt our work in schools to ensure it is Covid compliant.
+In January we launched music-making resources for primary-aged children.

 In the Renewal phase your support will enable us to broaden and deepen this work, not least by opening the Shireland CBSO School in Sandwell, the world’s first non-selective, non-fee-paying school to be established in partnership with an orchestra.
 We also hope to: